-Everyone knows contact lenses can be a pain in the backside, but could you imagine getting 23 stuck behind your eye?
+Everyone knows that contact lenses can be a right pain in the backside, but could you imagine getting 23 stuck behind your eye?

-When Dr Katerina Kurteeva got a patient who said she felt like she had something in her eye and couldn't get it out, the ophthalmologist set about identifying the source of the pain.
+When she got a patient who said she felt like she had something in her eye and couldn't get it out, the ophthalmologist set about identifying the source of the pain.

-What she found was 23 individual contact lenses all packed behind the eye and you should be warned, it's not for the faint of heart:
+What Dr Kurteeva found was 23 individual contact lenses all packed behind the eye and you should be warned, the video is not for the faint-hearted:

 The video was captioned 'don't sleep in your contact lenses' and told viewers the patient had kept forgetting to remove her lenses before going to sleep and kept putting new ones in.
 Ouch.

 She also later explained more about the astonishing discovery and how so many managed to build up in the first place.

 Speaking to Insider, Dr Kurteeva explained how she managed to identify the problem and how all of the lost lenses just kept coming out of the patient's eye.

 She said: "In nearly 20 years of practice, I had never seen anything like it.

 "The patient couldn't believe it either and asked if I was sure about the number I was counting.
 This patient was very fortunate - she could have lost her vision, scratched her cornea, or gotten an infection.

 "Although I can't be certain of how she managed to forget to remove all those lenses, it could because she had been wearing contact lenses for 30 years."